OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/USE_CASES.md

 sudo service dnsmasq status
 ```

-Then you can stop the `Machine B`, plug in your GPS, and reboot it.
+Then you can stop the `Machine B`, plug in your GPS, and boot it.

 Once it is re-started, you should see - from `Machine A` for example - a network named, as above, `NMEANetwork`.
 Its password is `PassWord` (see above).

-Once connected on this new network, from this "other" machine (a cell-phone would work too, just connect from it to the new Network), try to reach <http://192.168.50.10:9999/zip/index.html>.
+Once connected on this new network, from this "other" machine (a cell-phone would work too, just connect from it to the new `NMEANetwork` network), try to reach <http://192.168.50.10:9999/zip/index.html>,
+`192.168.50.10` being the address of the machine the multiplexer runs on.

 ---